-Investment type Principal Interest rate(s) Maturities Amount Details of each major investm ent classification follow: ounty's deposit and i · · County's deposit and Therefore e substantially the same Э \$ of deposits and \$ of inves tments in Modi fy as appropriate.
-The Cour nty's deposits and in vestments are inc cluded in the Co unty Treasurer's ir vestment pool, except t C for
+Investment type Principal Interest rate(s) Maturities Amount Details of each major investme nt classification follow: nent risks. vestillelit lisks.
+See Note 10 i disclosule of the County's deposit a מווע County's deposit and in • Therefo ore, the deposit and inve estment risks of the Treasurer's investment pool ar e substantially the same \$ of deposits and \$ 'y as appropriate.
+The Co unty's deposits and inv estments are ind cluded in the Co unty Treasurer's in vestment pool, ex cept for